LukeGall/Level-4-Solo-Project/notesDiary.md

 * More tests and possible refactorings (Not too important)
 * Make plain board have a cool puzzle to start with
 * Home page
-* Potential colour scheme change
-* Split bottom bar into two colours
 * Github io
-* Flesh out issues I found from notes
+* Flesh out issues I found from notes - important
 * User page?
 Maybe ability to save user data
+* Maybe save boards with JSON?
+* Marble details component for boards

 Completed
 * Make SVGs have a white outline to improve visibility - done